San Francisco 49ers' Katie Sowers becomes NFL's first openly gay coach

-San Francisco 49ers Assistant Coach Katie Sowers has become the NFL's very first openly gay coach.
+San Francisco 49ers assistant coach Katie Sowers has become the NFL's first openly gay coach.

 The Kansas native — who is also just the second woman to be a full-time assistant coach in the NFL — recently opened up about the importance of public LGBTQ representation in the league.